Labyrinth (1986 film): Home media

 A 30th anniversary edition of Labyrinth was released on DVD, Blu-ray, and 4K Blu-ray in 2016.
 An Amazon exclusive gift set version with came with packaging similar to Jareth's Escher-style stairs.
 New features included "The Henson Legacy" featuring Jennifer Connelly and members of the Henson family discussing Jim Henson's puppetry style and includes a visit to the Center for Puppetry Arts, which houses many of Jim Henson's puppets.
 Adam Savage from MythBusters hosts a Q&A with Brian Henson, David Goelz, Karen Prell, and Sheri Weiser.
-Jennifer Connelly, Brian Henson, and Cheryl Henson pay tribute to David Bowie in "The Goblin King."
+Jennifer Connelly, Brian Henson, and Cheryl Henson pay tribute to David Bowie in "The Goblin King".

 In 2021, a 35th anniversary limited edition of Labyrinth was released on Blu-ray and 4K Blu-ray as a set in a digibook designed to resemble Sarah's book from the film.
 The 2021 Blu-ray disc is the same as the 2016 release, while the 2021 4K Blu-ray disc includes an upgraded 4K transfer with Dolby Vision HDR, and special features such as 25 minutes of deleted and extended scenes with optional commentary by Brian Henson and 55 minutes of footage from the original auditions for the role of Sarah.

+On January 1, 2024, a worldwide distribution agreement signed between Shout!
+Studios and the Jim Henson Company for Labyrinth and The Dark Crystal as well as associated content went into effect.
+The agreement grants Shout!
+Studios streaming, video-on-demand, broadcast, digital download, packaged media and limited non-theatrical rights to the films.
+The company released the films on all major digital entertainment platforms on February 6, 2024.

 Reception

 Box office

-Labyrinth opened at number eight at the U.S. box office with $3,549,243 from 1,141 theaters, which placed it behind The Karate Kid Part II, Back to School, Legal Eagles, Ruthless People, Running Scared, Top Gun, and Ferris Bueller's Day Off.
+Labyrinth opened at number eight at the US box office with $3,549,243 from 1,141 theaters, which placed it behind The Karate Kid Part II, Back to School, Legal Eagles, Ruthless People, Running Scared, Top Gun, and Ferris Bueller's Day Off.
 In its next weekend at the box office, the film dropped to number 13 in the charts, only earning $1,836,177.
-By the end of its run in U.S. cinemas, the film had grossed $12,729,917, just over half of its $25 million budget.
+By the end of its run in US cinemas, the film had grossed $12,729,917, just over half of its $25 million budget.

 The film grossed $9 million in Japan during the summer.
 In December, the film opened in Europe, opening at number one at the UK box office.
 It was the highest-grossing film over the Christmas period in the UK, with a gross of $4.5 million in its first month, three times more than its competitors.
-It was also the highest-grossing film for the period in Spain, Bolivia and Venezuela.
-By January 1987, it had grossed $7.5 million from eight other foreign territories (Australia, Brazil, Central America, Germany, Holland, Italy, Mexico and Spain), for a total worldwide gross of over $34 million at that time.
+It was also the highest-grossing film for the period in Spain, Bolivia, and Venezuela.
+By January 1987, it had grossed $7.5 million from eight other foreign territories (Australia, Brazil, Central America, Germany, Holland, Italy, Mexico, and Spain), for a total worldwide gross of over $34 million at that time.